Aliases for GABRQ Gene

 GeneCards Summary for GABRQ Gene

 GABRQ (Gamma-Aminobutyric Acid Type A Receptor Theta Subunit) is a Protein Coding gene.
 Diseases associated with GABRQ include Waisman Syndrome.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
+Among its related pathways are Ion channel transport and Transmission across Chemical Synapses.
 GO annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
-An important paralog of this gene is GABRB3.
+An important paralog of this gene is GABRB2.

 UniProtKB/Swiss-Prot for GABRQ Gene